ianmacdougald/jon/README.md

-# jon/jof -- Quick bash scripts for starting JACK, a2jmidid, and QjackCTL
+# jon/jof: Simple scripts for starting JACK, a2jmidid, and QjackCTL

-To install_jon scripts in /usr/local/bin, run:
+To install jon and jof in /usr/local/bin, run:
 ~~~~
 ./install_jon
 ~~~~